 Professional Assistance

-We mentioned one pesky insect that lives in the Midwest, but there are different threats—from insects to diseases—in different parts of the nation.
-That’s why it’s important to talk to arborists and/or horticulturists in your area to get their advice on tree and shrub care, especially for complex issues like disease management or large-scale pruning.
-They’ll be able to give you the low-down on what threats to watch out for in your region and give you tips on how to best protect your trees and ornamentals.
+It’s important for field managers to talk to arborists and/or horticulturists in their area to get advice, especially for complex issues like disease management or large-scale pruning.
+You can also reach out to one of our representatives, and they would be happy to help.
+They’ll be able to give you the low-down on what threats to watch out for in your region and give you tips on how to best protect your trees and shrubs.